 In Yeshiva University’s online Master of Social Work (MSW) program, you can become a skilled, insightful force for good in the lives of children.

 Entirely online and nationally accredited by the Council on Social Work Education (CSWE), this program in the Wurzweiler School of Social Work provides world-class training in advanced clinical practice and offers a variety of critically needed specializations.
-Learn from seasoned practitioners, complete supervised fieldwork, gain the knowledge and skills needed for meeting real-life challenges and get ready to sit for state licensure exams.
+Learn from seasoned practitioners, complete a supervised practicum, gain the knowledge and skills needed for meeting real-life challenges and get ready to sit for state licensure exams.

 Start transforming your career and nurturing others’ lives by reaching out to an Admissions Advisor today.